kloud-wiz/kloud-wiz/README.md

 Driven by problem solving, enjoys understanding how systems behave, identifying failure points,
 and building infrastructure that works reliably without manual intervention.
 <br>
-> _"The end goal of everything we do is to solve a problem.
+> _"I believe the end goal of everything we do is to solve a problem.
 Once the problem is truly understood,
 > the engineering becomes clear.
 I've come to realise that technical jargon is just buzz words,
 > and tools are just enablers."_